josphinenzila/Pezesha-Interview-QUESTION-TWO/README.md

 ## Prerequisites

-Use the sql file in databases/db-dumb to set up your db.
+Use the sql file on databases/db-dumb to set up your db.
 Copy the env.example details into .env file and update the database details accordingly.
-NOTE: The package only works with small sized files
+I have also provided a sample file to test upload on databases/db-dump.
+NOTE: The package only works with small sized files.

 ## Installation